Dream Symbols Dictionary

 A plane represents high ambitions, desire to escape, or a journey of transformation.
 A crashing plane can indicate fear of failure.

 Ask yourself: What are my long-term goals?
-Do I need to gain perspective?

 R Symbols starting with R